thumbmarkjs/thumbmarkjs/README.md

 ## Demo page

-You can help this project by visiting the demo page that **logs your fingerprint for analysis**.
-The logged fingerprint data is only used to improve this library.
-Visit the page from the link: [Show and log my fingerprint](https://www.thumbmarkjs.com/)

-The library works very well to distinguish common browsers.
+The library works quite well to distinguish common browsers.

-Data collected through this demo page show an accuracy of 90.5%-95.5% (95% confidence interval) in identifying a unique visitor correctly.
+Sampled data shows a uniqueness of 90.5%-95.5% (95% confidence interval).

 Mileage may vary though.
 Mac/Safari users tend to clash more than Windows users, and it does depend on your audience.